-Lunch will be served on Friday to those who have tickets, and to anyone else on a first-come, first-served basis.
+Lunch will be served on Thursday and Friday to those who have tickets, and to anyone else on a first-come, first-served basis.
 There will be coffee breaks both days to allow plenty of time to talk.

 Invited speakers will be registered automatically.
 If you have any special needs, please contact Tiffany McNabb.
 If you are traveling from outside Tallahassee, please contact Jonquil Livingston for assistance and reimbursement.